 Many complaining noted that the homosexual content was ‘offensive’.
 The scene which was transmitted 25 minutes into the programme at twenty-to-ten saw regular Marty – played by Shaheen Jafargholi – found love with new character Jack, however it was short-lived when Jack’s husband was later admitted into the Holby Hospital’s A&E department.

-The Casualty complains follow recent ridiculous viewer disdain over Dancing on Ice over on ITV having the first same-sex couple with pop singer Ian ‘H’ Watkins paired up with Matt Evers.
+The Casualty complains follow recent ridiculous viewer distain over Dancing on Ice over on ITV having the first same-sex couple with pop singer Ian ‘H’ Watkins paired up with Matt Evers.

 It’s a success, but it wasn’t the first chuck.

 The British Soap Awards were a little bit overly keen to celebrate Coronation Street’s recent 10,000 episode landmark.
-While Corrie may be the longest-running telly soap – the longest-running serial being radio saga The Archers – the ITV saga doesn’t have the most episodes for a soap just yet with 18,262 the figure to beat from defunct NBC Radio/CBS TV saga Guiding Light.
-The still-running ABC saga General Hospital is at 14,557 and as it is still on the air, its unlikely Coronation Street will overtake it any time soon.
+While Corrie maybe the longest running telly soap – the longest running serial being radio saga The Archers – the ITV saga doesn’t have the most episodes for a soap just yet with 18,262 the figure to beat from defunct NBC Radio/CBS TV saga Guiding Light.
+The still running ABC saga General Hospital is at 14,557 and as its still on air, its unlikely Coronation Street will overtake it any time soon.

 The confusion arose when The British Soap Awards noted for Corrie it was ‘The first programme in the world to achieve such a remarkable feat!’